Tooloop/Tooloop-OS/Manual installation OLD:MERGE.md

-# Merg this to the other file
+# Merge this to the other file

 **Compton**